buildkite/docs/styleguide/STYLE.md

 Here the H2-level link for "\#\# Environment variable precedence" is `/docs/pipelines/environment-variables#environment-variable-precedence` and the H3-level link for "\#\#\# Job environment"is appended as `-job-environment`.

 ### Content reuse (snippets)
-You can use snippets for single sourcing - to reuse the same piece of documentation in several documentation pages by referring to it.
-This way, you'll also be able to update the snippet once, and the changes will be visible on all pages that use this snippet.
+You can use snippets to reuse the same fragment in several documentation pages (single sourcing).
+This way, you can update the snippet once, and the changes will be visible on all pages that use this snippet.

-Add snippet files to the directory where they'll be used, prefaced with an underscore.
+Add snippet files to the directory where they'll be used, prefaced with an underscore in the file name.
 For example `_my_snippet.md.erb`. **However**, when pulling the snippet into a file, remove the leading underscore.

-So
+This way, this:

 `/integrations/_step_2_3_github_custom_status.md.erb`

-Becomes
+Needs to become this in a snippet render link:

 `<%= render_markdown 'integrations/step_2_3_github_custom_status' %>`

+Put the snippet render link where you need to add the content of the snippet.

+Do not use H2, H3-level headings in the first line of a snippet because this results in generation of incorrect anchor links for such headings.
+Instead, if you need to start a snippet with a heading, add the heading to the main document just before you add a snippet render link.

-Know that if the snippet is placed within a sub-solder, you need to specify the names of both folder and subfolder in the link to the snippet.
+If a snippet is stored within a sub-solder, you need to specify the names of both folder and subfolder in the link to the snippet.

-So a link to `_agent_events_table.md.erb` stored within `webhooks` sub-folder in `apis` folder, will need to look like this:
+So a link to `_agent_events_table.md.erb` stored within `webhooks` sub-folder in `apis` folder will need to look like this:

 <%= render_markdown 'apis/webhooks/agent_events_table' %>

-> Note: Do not use H2, H3, etc. level headings in the first line of a snippet because this results in generation of incorrect anchor links for such headings.
-If you need to start a snippet with a heading, add the heading to the main document just before you add a snippet.

 ### Custom elements
 We have a few custom scripts for adding useful elements that are missing in Markdown.